django-crispy-forms/django-crispy-forms/README.rst

 Versions of `django-crispy-forms` prior to 1.9.0 also supported Python 2.7 and Django 1.11/2.1

+Looking for Bootstrap 5 support?
+See the [crispy-bootstrap5 package.](https://github.com/django-crispy-forms/crispy-bootstrap5)

 The application mainly provides:

 * A filter named ``|crispy`` that will render elegant div based forms.
 Think of it as the built-in methods: ``as_table``, ``as_ul`` and ``as_p``.
 You cannot tune up the output, but it is easy to start using it.